-Fort Monroe Authority has identified target areas for the storm drain marking program at Fort Monroe.
+The Fort Monroe Authority has identified target areas for the storm drain marking program at Fort Monroe.
 These areas were selected based on frequency of pedestrian traffic and potential for illicit discharges.
 The target areas include: Continental Park, in the Inner Fort around the Casemate Museum, along Ingalls Road, and along Fenwick Road.

-Per the MS4 Program Plan, FMA planned to do storm drain marking events in the warmer months of April 2021 through June 2021, however the COVID pandemic limitations implemented in March 2020 mandated the cancellation of these events.
+Per the MS4 Program Plan, FMA planned to do storm drain marking events in the warmer months of April 2022 through June 2022, however COVID pandemic limitations have made it necessary to postpone.
 FMA will hold these events as soon as practicable.